DerekCresswell/GameDesign11/1 Rube GoldBerg Machine/4 Sprites.md

 Parts of mine look okay but the ramps look very stretched.
 It's likely your sprites look bigger or smaller than they should also.\
 This would be mainly cause by the size of image.
 The grid shown in Unitys Scene is 100 by 100 pixels.
 If your image is larger or smaller than this it will appear distorted.\
-An easy way to fix this is to scale the image to 100 by 100 in photoshop or we can do it within Unity.\
+An easy way to fix this is to scale the image to 100 by 100 in Photoshop or we can do it within Unity.\
 If you want to use the built in features this is how :

 * Click on your Sprite, the one in the folders, not the Hierarchy.
 Then click on "Pixels Per Unit" in the Inspector.